-The bottom sheet of plywood shall be at least 450 mm high.
+The bottom sheet of plywood shall be at least 450 mm high and the top sheet of plywood shall be 1200 mm high.

 Plywood shall be supplied kiln dried with a moisture content between 8% and 18%.
-The finish on both sides of the panel shall be texture wood with slimline grooves to reduce checking of the surface.
+The finish on both sides of the panel shall be textured wood with slimline grooves to reduce checking of the surface.